Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 It also creates a device called "energyAPP" including channels "APIRequests", "trigger".

 ### API Requests
-* homesdata             ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter as default).You can set specific parameters.
+* homesdata             ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter as default).
+You can set specific parameters.
 * homestatus            ... get the status and the technical information of your valves assigned in your rooms.
-If you want to get the information of a specific device type you can choose specific parameters.
+If you want to get the information of a specific device type, you can choose specific parameters.
 * getroommeasure        ...
 Retrieve data history of a room.
 The response of this request will be stored in the response field.
 * getmeasure            ...
 Retrieve boiler historical data.
 The response of this request will be stored in the response field.
 * setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default)